MBA 630 Strategic Marketing

 Disability Guidelines:Park University is committed to meeting the needs of all students that meet the criteria for special assistance.
 These guidelines are designed to supply directions to students concerning the information necessary to accomplish this goal.
 It is Park University's policy to comply fully with federal and state law, including Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990, regarding students with disabilities.
 In the case of any inconsistency between these guidelines and federal and/or state law, the provisions of the law will apply.
 Additional information concerning Park University's policies and procedures related to disability can be found on the Park University web page: http://www.park.edu/disability .

 Come up with a startup company.
 The business plan must contain but not limited to the following:

 Present a brief summary of the main goals and recommendations of the plan for management review, helping top management to find the plan’s major point quickly.
 A table of contents should follow the executive summary.

-· In one- to three-page summary, describe the company’s products/services, their user benefits, and evidence of their acceptance by customers; management’s qualifications and major accomplishments; the amount of and uses for capital required; investor benefits; market size and growth rate; and the identity of the company’s market niche.
+In a one- to three-page summary, describe the company’s products/services, their user benefits, and evidence of their acceptance by customers; management’s qualifications and major accomplishments; the amount of land uses for capital required; investor benefits; market size and growth rate; and the identity of the company’s market niche.

 Provide an organization chart that reflects the company’s management hierarchy.